10 Questions To Answer That Will Make 2014 Your Best Year!

-A big key to getting more of what you want is focus and sustained action.
+A big key to getting more of what you want is the focus and sustained action.
 Choose one role that will be your most important area of focus in the year ahead.
-Write it down along with reason why.
+Write it down along with the reason why.

 8- What are my top 10 goals for 2014?

 Time to zero in on which results, that if you achieve in the year ahead, will make 2014 your best year yet.
-Behind every long term successful person is the habit of deliberate focus and choosing to say yes to a few things and no to many, rather than yes to everything!
+Behind every long term, a successful person is the habit of deliberate focus and choosing to say yes to a few things and no to many, rather than yes to everything!
 Another key is to create daily rituals that support your goals!
 What you are today is the result of the actions you have taken up to now!!

 9- How can I make sure I achieve my top ten goals?